sigsum/sigsum-go/doc/policy.md

 witnesses, most policy files will not need any witness URLs.
 The name is used to refer to this witness when defining the quorum, or when defining witness groups.

+Duplicate witnesses, i.e., multiple witness lines with the same public key, are not allowed.

 ### Defining the quorum